tayloraswift/swift-png/README.md

 </div>

-*Swift PNG* is a pure, cross-platform Swift framework for decoding, inspecting, editing, and encoding PNG images.
-The framework does not depend on *Foundation* or any other packages, and will compile and provide consistent behavior on all Swift platforms. *Swift PNG* also comes with built-in file system support on Linux and MacOS.
+*Swift PNG* is a Foundation-less, cross-platform framework for decoding, inspecting, editing, and encoding PNG images.
+The framework is written in pure Swift, and will compile and provide consistent behavior on all Swift platforms.
+The library also comes with built-in file system support on linux, macOS, and Windows.

 Swift *PNG* is [available](LICENSE) under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 The [example programs](examples/) are public domain and can be adapted freely.